About This Project

 Our project is in connection with Foothill College, the Advanced Studies Laboratories (ASL), a partnership group with NASA Ames Research Center, the Scientific Learning Institute, and the Northern California Chapter of the American Vacuum Society (NCCAVS).

-I've been a part of NuLEAF for over a year and it's been an amazing learning experience.
-The best part about working with a diverse network of interdisciplinary students is combining our collective knowledge to achieve a goal.
+I've been a part of NuLEAF since it's inception and I wouldn't trade it for the world.
+The best part about working with a diverse network of interdisciplinary professionals is combining our collective knowledge to achieve a common goal.
 It's really great when people working together can create something larger than the sum of its parts.

 Senior Chemical Engineering student at San Jose State University with a focus in energy with plans to get PhD after graduation.
 When not in class, I am playing hockey or exploring with friends.
 I am a team player, adventurous and an outside the box thinker.
 Strong in fields of math, physics and chemistry with interests in biomimetics and quantum mechanics.